 If you’ve been diagnosed with an Abdominal Aortic Aneurysm, you may be presented with several treatment options, including regular AAA screening to monitor the size of the aneurysm.
-In this case, one of Evansville Surgical Associates’ five board-certified and fellowship-trained vascular surgeons will work closely with your doctor to track the aneurysm using ultrasound in our accredited Vascular Lab.
+In this case, one of Evansville Surgical Associates’ four board-certified and fellowship-trained vascular surgeons will work closely with your doctor to track the aneurysm using ultrasound in our accredited Vascular Lab.
 When it is determined that the aneurysm has become too large and at risk for rupture, your surgeon will schedule surgery to repair the aneurysm.

 Abdominal Aortic Aneurysm surgery may be performed using an open-abdominal or an endovascular procedure.